kdaily/DermJournalClub_20140131/presentation/notes.Rmd

 * HPV integrants cluster in focal regions within samples, but uniquely throughout the genome between samples
 * specific, chromosomal regions in different cell lines
-* confirmed with FISH and SKY
-* Confirmed most except low copy number
+* confirmed with FISH and SKY, most except low copy number
 * HPV FISH signals found in identical cytogenetic regions of duplicate chromosomal copies, but with variable intensities
 * suggests integration preceded chrom duplic and subsequent divergence in viral copy number.
-* 6/9

 ## HPV insertions flank CNVs

+### Conformation of association with CNVs
 * statistically significant association with CNVs
 * observe focal genomic CNVs in 8/9 HPV-positive cases
 * found at amplfications ranging from 1.5x (HMS001) to 58x (UPCI:SCC90) increase
 * also occurred near deletions from 487bp (HMS001) to 234kb (UPCI:SC0090)
 * All confirmed by qPCR, PCR, Sanger seq
-* many examples where genes may be disrupted
+* Including many examples where genes may be disrupted

+WGS let's them look at these regions in much higher detail than previously allowed.

 ## Resolving focal genomic amplifications and rearrangements